harbourlab/PieParty/README.md

 Plotting giant pies requires a csv file defining which cell (1st column) is in which cluster (2nd column).
 The cluster file has to be defined with "-cf".
 I reccoment trying this without the lighten colors function "-lc False", as depending on your dataset the giant pies will be light in color.
 The coordinates file can be exported as a csv file in R with “write.csv(SeuratObject@reductions$umap@cell.embeddings, file = "SeuratObject_UMAPcoordinates.csv”)”

+-ps pie scaling (float) <br>
+Scaling factor by which the pie sizes are multiplied with.

 Usage example:
 <pre>
 python PieParty.py -g expression_file.csv -c cell_coordinates.csv -l genelist1.csv genelist2.csv -gp True -cf clusters.csv -lc False